Northrop protests U.S. Air Force radar award to Raytheon

 The value of the Three Dimensional Expeditionary Long-Range Radar (3DELRR) contract is limited now, but could rise sharply in coming years, given the Air Force's plan to buy 30 of the new systems in coming years, plus orders from foreign militaries.

-Northrop spokesman Randy Belote said only that the company had protested the Air Force decision, but declined to provide further comment about the challenge.
+Northrop spokesman Randy Belote said only that the company had protested the Air Force decision, but declined to provide further comment.